 It is best to avoid eating for at least 45 minutes after a bath.

 A person suffering from indigestion, vomiting, acute diarrhoea, cold, fever, bronchitis, sinusitis, eye infection, and throat infection should avoid a bath.

 Bathing is not just another simple routine!
 A nicely and regularly done Snana (bath) improves your eyesight, makes internal organs healthy, boosts digestive health, improves skin health, reduces stress, increases joint and muscle strength, lubricates and reduces stiffness in joints, stimulates nerves, improves blood circulation, eases lymphatic drainage, eliminates toxins, and energises your spirit.
-So, a good bath is indeed necessary to sprint through the day with joy and vigour!
+Ensure you follow the Ayurveda rules, such as the best time to take a bath, and you are sure to sprint through the day with joy and vigour!